Symbian9/qmapshack-doc-wiki/OfflineDocumentation.md

 conversion script.

-[^2]: If your version of `make` can't handle "`::=`" and you can't find or install another one, simply replace all occurances of "`::=`" in file `Makefile` in the documentation directory with "`=`".
+[^2]: If your version of `make` can't handle "`::=`" and you can't find or install another one, simply replace all occurrences of "`::=`" in file `Makefile` in the documentation directory with "`=`".
 In this makefile using "simply expanded variables" (defined via the "`::=`" assignment) rather than "recursively expanded variables" (defined via the normal